buckaroogeek/unifi-pihole-doh-docker/README-FORGEJO.md

    }
    ```

    1. If you have `caddy` installed on your workstation, you can use it to correctly format the `Caddyfile`.
-Navigate to the subdirectory containing the `Caddyfile` and execute the following:
+Navigate to the sub-directory containing the `Caddyfile` and execute the following:

       ```bash
       caddy fmt --overwrite
       ```

-   1. Note the paths for the TLS cert and key files are relative to the container root and in the `cert` subdirectory of the `/etc/caddy` volume defined in the docker-compose service definition.
+   1. Note the paths for the TLS cert and key files are relative to the container root and in the `cert` sub-directory of the `/etc/caddy` volume defined in the docker-compose service definition.

-   1. Create the `certs` subdirectory in `/etc/caddy` and copy the two (2) certs into it.
+   1. Create the `certs` sub-directory in `/etc/caddy` and copy the two (2) certs into it.
 This can be done from the command line on the docker host machine or using a web ui if available.

 1. Create dns entries for `forge.lan`, `git.forge.lan`, and `forgejo.lan`.
 The IP address for `forge.lan` will be the address assigned to the Caddy service.
 The IP address for `forgejo.lan` and `git.forge.lan` will be the address assigned to the Forgejo service.
 I use pi-hole for DNS services on the lan (see `compose.yaml` and README.md for more information about pi-hole setup).